EdgarsLiepa/BMC_hawk_genome/WGS/README.md

     - [ ] Describe result files generated
     - [ ] Describe directory structure
 - [ ] Add all used programs
-- [ ] Should I configure file paths ass comand line passable arguments??
+- [ ] Should I configure file paths as comand line passable arguments??
+    - [ ] Move from envoirmental variables in qsub to cmd atguments

 ### For every script file check: